eberleben15/TheOddsOracle/README.md

 # TheOddsOracle
 dApp for CS458

-# How to start server:
+# How to start server
-cd TheOddsOracle,
+cd TheOddsOracle
 npm start

 # CreateReactApp Documentation and Info